 GNSE 22204.
 Philosophies of Environmentalism and Sustainability.
 100 Units.

 Many of the toughest ethical and political challenges confronting the world today are related to environmental issues: for example, climate change, loss of biodiversity, the unsustainable use of natural resources, pollution, and other threats to the well-being of both present and future generations.
 Using both classic and contemporary works, this course will highlight some of the fundamental and unavoidable philosophical questions presented by such environmental issues.
-Can a plausible philosophical account of justice for future generations be developed?
-What counts as the ethical treatment of non-human animals?
-What do the terms "nature" and "wilderness" mean, and can natural environments as such have moral and/or legal standing?
-What fundamental ethical and political perspectives inform such positions as ecofeminism, the "Land Ethic," political ecology, ecojustice, and deep ecology?
-And does the environmental crisis confronting the world today demand new forms of ethical and political philosophizing and practice?
-Are we in the Anthropocene?
+What do the terms "nature" and "wilderness" even mean, and can "natural" environments as such have ethical and/or legal standing?
+Does the environmental crisis demand radically new forms of ethical and political philosophizing and practice?
+Must an environmental ethic reject anthropocentrism?
+If so, what are the most plausible non-anthropocentric alternatives?
+What counts as the proper ethical treatment of non-human animals, living organisms, or ecosystems?
+What fundamental ethical and political perspectives inform such approaches as the "Land Ethic," ecofeminism, and deep ecology?
+Is there a plausible account of justice for future generations?
+Are we now in the Anthropocene?
 Is "adaptation" the best strategy at this historical juncture?
-Field trips, guest speakers, and special projects will help us philosophize about the fate of the earth by connecting the local and the global.
+How can the wild, the rural, and the urban all contribute to a better future for Planet Earth?
 (A)

 Instructor(s): B. Schultz Terms Offered: Autumn